 Winning the top award as a new MANRRS member, Bynum said she enjoyed the experience and the opportunity to network and interview with the U.S. Department of Agriculture’s (USDA) Forest Service.

 The 22-year-old Riverdale, Georgia, native said FVSU’s MANRRS chapter provides a relaxed environment and opportunities to grow, make friends and participate in community service.
 She recommends that other students join the organization, as well as pursue a degree in FVSU’s College of Agriculture, Family Sciences and Technology.
 “I love the animal science program.
 Everybody is always pushing me to do my best,” she said, commending Dr. Eugene Amoah, animal science professor, on his support.

-In addition, Callaway won second place in the same category as Bynum on his research about the fate of atmospheric mercury in ephemeral wetlands.
+In addition, Calloway won second place in the same category as Bynum on his research about the fate of atmospheric mercury in ephemeral wetlands.
 The 22-year-old Dawson, Georgia, native received $200.

 Furthermore, Dukes received $100 for her third place win in her division for the undergraduate oral research contest.
 She researched the hazard analysis and critical control points for goat meat facilities in Georgia.